Lifelong Learning + Open Innovation to Transform Culture with Steve Rader of NASA

 Steve currently serves as the Deputy Director of NASA’s Center of Excellence for Collaborative Innovation (CoECI), which is working to infuse challenge and crowdsourcing innovation approaches at NASA and across the federal government.
 CoECI focuses on the study and use of curated, crowdsourcing communities that utilize prize and challenge-based methods to deliver innovative solutions for NASA and the US government.

 This episode is powered by data storytelling training from Untold Content and Data+Science.
 Transform your data into powerful visual stories by learning best practices in data visualization and technical storytelling.
-Whether you’re a PowerBI or a Tableau person—or just want to better communicate your data—this workshop will inspire you to see the stories that lie in the data.
+Whether you’re just looking to find the Best data analysis and data science books, want to learn how to utilize data in a storytelling way, or are just interested in learning more about the topic, this podcast is perfect for you.
+Many businesses don’t realize that the way they use their data can make or break their growth and improvement.
+This workshop will inspire you to see the stories that lie in the data.
 Learn more at untoldcontent.com/data-storytelling-training.

 Katie [00:00:00] Our guest today is Steve Rader.
 He is deputy director for the Center of Excellence for Collaborative Innovation at NASA.
 Steve, I’m thrilled to have you on the podcast.